rioriost/create_voltdb/README.md

 ![A diagram showing the components this script will deploy.](create_voltdb.png 'Solution Architecture')

-This script make a VoltDB cluster consisting of two nodes by default.
+This script makes a VoltDB cluster consisting of two nodes by default.

 Only you need to do is edit at least two lines of the script, 'AZURE_ACCT' and 'RES_LOC' as you want.